 Talent: Catalonia has 12 universities, with a student population of around 235,000.
 Three of these universities (UAB, UPF and UB) are among the top 200 in the world (Times Higher Education ranking).
 Barcelona-based ESADE, IESE and EADA also rank among the top business schools in Europe.

 Events: Barcelona is among the top three cities in the world to stage international events and congresses (ICCA 2017).
 Barcelona is the 2012-2023 Mobile World Capital—hosting yearly the GSMA Mobile World Congress, the international flagship mobile event that attracts some 100,000 professionals —.
 Other major events are Health 2.0.
 CPhI, BIO-Europe Spring or IoT Solutions World Congress.

 Quality of life: Barcelona is one of the most cosmopolitan, modern, dynamic and stylish capitals in the world.
 A Mediterranean climate, beaches, parks, splendid leisure time and cultural programmes, 4,500 educational institutions, a modern and accessible health system, an strategic geographical location and an extensive transport infrastructures make Barcelona the European city with the highest quality of life.
-Catalonia has 12 universities in total, with a student population of around 235,000.
-Of these, eight are situated in Barcelona, with three making the top 250 of the latest World University Rankings.
+Barcelona ranks 8th in the World’s Best Cities ranking 2018, the most comprehensive city ranking across all continents based on the opinions of both their visitors and their residents.